Crews spend 5th day atop shaky pile of collapsed concrete

 Andy Alvarez, a deputy incident commander with Miami-Dade Fire Rescue, told ABC’s “Good Morning America” that rescuers have been able to find some voids, or spaces, inside the wreckage, mostly in the basement and the parking garage.

-“We have over 80 rescuers at a time that are breaching the walls that collapsed, in a frantic effort to try to rescue those that are still viable and to get to those voids that we typically know exist in these buildings,” Alvarez said.

-“We have been able to tunnel through the building,” Alvarez added.
+“We have been able to tunnel through the building,” Alvarez said.
 “This is a frantic search to seek that hope, that miracle, to see who we can bring out of this building alive."

 Others who have seen the wreckage up close were daunted by the task ahead.
 Alfredo Lopez, who lived with his wife in a sixth-floor corner apartment and narrowly escaped, said he finds it hard to believe anyone is alive in the rubble.